This 2 minute project will have you discovering nature's beauty in new and exciting ways, any time of year!

 What to do:

-1. Clip the stem of your mushroom just under the cap (gilled mushrooms work best for this)
+Clip the stem of your mushroom just under the cap - gilled mushrooms work best for this activity

-2. Place the mushroom cap, gills facing down, on a piece of paper or foil.
-A lot of mushrooms have white colored spores so using tin foil is a safe bet to be able to see the spore print
+Place the mushroom cap, gills facing down, on a piece of paper or foil - a lot of mushrooms have white colored spores so using tin foil is a safe bet to be able to see the spore print

-3. Place a cup or bowl over the mushroom cap on the paper or foil and wedge a small object (like a pencil, pen, clothes pin etc.) just under the lip so that there’s a small opening for airflow. *this creates humidity, or moist air, which mushrooms love*
+Place a cup or bowl over the mushroom cap on the paper or foil and wedge a small object (like a pencil, pen, clothes pin etc.) just under the lip so that there’s a small opening for airflow

-Note: If you don’t see any there’s a chance you’ve plucked a mushroom that’s too mature, meaning it has already released the bulk of its spores.
-It’s best to try a few spore prints at a time of the same species just to be sure you’ll have a successful print.
+Note: If a spore print doesn't appear, there’s a chance you’ve plucked a mushroom that’s too mature - meaning it has already dropped the bulk of its spores.
+When collecting specimens, try to find the ones that look to be in their prime, and remember it’s best to take a few spore prints at a time to be sure you’ll end up with a successful print.